ShaneByrne0963/conversate-dot-com/README.md

 #### Comment

-- **Create**: Comments can be created in the comments section of a post, by either the comment input underneath the post
+- **Create**: Comments can be created in the comments section of a post, by either the comment input underneath the post, or under a comment for a reply
+![]
 - **Read**
 - **Update**
 - **Delete**